elcontraption/flickity-transformer/README.md

 },
 {
   name: 'rotate', // and add a little rotation...
+  unit: 'rad', // use a unit other than the default
   stops: [
     [-300, -30], // rotate slides to the left
     [0, 0], // they'll be straight at center